-This federal lawsuit focuses on how much DHS should be paying for foster care and how and when DHS should increase foster care payments in the future.
-There is a separate lawsuit filed in state court that focuses on the adequacy of foster care payments made in the past.
+This lawsuit (in federal court) focuses on how DHS should calculate and increase the foster board rates going forward and how much DHS should pay foster parents in the future.
+There is a separate lawsuit in Hawaii state court that focuses on the adequacy of payments made to foster and adoptive families and children in the past.
 The state lawsuit has also settled.
-If you are also part of the state lawsuit, you will receive separate information about your rights in that case.
+If you are also part of the state lawsuit, you will receive another notice describing that settlement.
+Your legal rights and options in the federal lawsuit and the state lawsuit are different.
+If you receive both notices (federal and state), please carefully note the differences.